 If you have had little luck growing lavender, try finding a specimen that is best suited for your garden zone.
 There are many to choose from and you may not have found the right one yet.

-Another trick you might try with lavender is to grow it in a whiskey barrel that's been cut in half (or a similar porous container).
+Another trick you might try with lavender is to grow it in a whiskey barrel that has been cut in half (or a similar porous container).
 Then, as the weather grows colder, you can move the barrel into a protected area for the winter.
-It's the cold and dampness that can kill lavender.
+It is the cold and dampness that can kill lavender.
 Wet roots are the biggest concern, so give your plants plenty of drainage.

 04 of 05

 Thyme is one of the herbs that will grow in any garden.
-It's perfect for gardeners who aren't particularly hands-on because the less you fuss with it, the healthier it becomes.
-It also has varieties with both upright and trailing habits, so there's one to fit almost any situation and design.
+It is perfect for gardeners who are not particularly hands-on because the less you fuss with it, the healthier it becomes.
+It also has varieties with both upright and trailing habits, so there is one to fit almost any situation and design.